Shaurya-singh21/TinyML-Motor-Fault-Detection-Predictive-Maintenance/README.md

 15 time- and frequency-domain features from each 128-sample window using CMSIS-DSP, and classifies the motor's mechanical condition with a Random Forest running **entirely on the microcontroller** — no host PC and no cloud in the loop at runtime.
+Live status is shown on an onboard SSD1306 OLED and mirrored over UART.

 ![STM32](https://img.shields.io/badge/MCU-STM32F446RE-03234B?logo=stmicroelectronics&logoColor=white)
 ![C](https://img.shields.io/badge/Firmware-C%20bare--metal-00599C?logo=c&logoColor=white)